Kindrativka, Sumy Oblast: Russo-Ukrainian war

 On May 24, 2024, 1 explosion was recorded in the village from the side of the Russia, probably an FPV drone.

 On July 29, 2024, the settlement was once again shelled by Russian troops.
 Three explosions, assumed to be from a UAV, were recorded.

 On August 1, 2024, the village was again shelled by Russia.
 6 explosions, presumed to be from a 82 mm mortar, were recorded.

 On August 3, 2024, Russian troops shelled the village again.
 3 explosions were recorded, probably from an 82 mm mortar; 5 explosions, probably from a 120 mm mortar.

 On August 14, 2024, the Operational Command North reported that the Russia shelled the Sumy Oblast.
 1 explosion was recorded in the village, probably a KAB.

 On August 17, 2024, the Operational Command North reported shelling of the Sumy Oblast.
 Among the affected settlements was the village of Kindrativka - 1 explosion, probably a KAB.

 Russian forces first entered the village on 7 June 2025.
 Russian forces captured the village by 16 June 2025.
-On July 8 2025, Ukrainian forces launched counterattack on the settlement, recontesting the village.
+On July 8, 2025, Ukrainian forces launched counterattack on the settlement, recontesting the village.
 On 25 July 2025, Ukrainian military forces states that they had recaptured Kindrativka.
+On 17 February 2026, Russian forces re-contested the settlement.